-The proposed development, facilitated by a transfer of 123,437.5 square feet of development rights from the granting site, would include a total of 740,615 square feet of floor area (12 FAR) in a 62-story predominantly residential building.
-The ground floor would be occupied by retail, residential lobby, parking, and a potential EMS ambulance station.
-As currently proposed, the building would include up to 731,668 square feet of residential floor area (up to 990 units), of which 25 percent of the residential floor area, approximately 182,917 square feet, would be allocated toward permanently affordable housing (up to 247 units).
-The building would also contain 8,927 square feet or more of retail space, a potential EMS facility, and an at-grade accessory parking facility with a total of 198 as-of-right spaces and an additional 18 spaces accessory to the potential EMS.
-Specifically, the proposal contemplates three building program scenarios detailed in the table below:
+The proposed development, facilitated by a transfer of 34,562.5 square feet of development rights from the granting site, would include a total of 207,375 square feet of floor area (12 FAR) in a 42story predominantly residential building.
+The first three stories of the building would house a residential lobby, a mix of commercial uses including retail and restaurant uses, open terraces, and a parking garage.
+Residential use would be located on the fourth floor and above, including residential amenity spaces in the mid-portion of the building.
+As currently proposed, the proposed building would include approximately 193,124 square feet of residential floor area (up to 252 units), including approximately 63 units of permanently affordable housing pursuant to MIH Option 1; approximately 14,251 square feet of commercial floor area; and an accessory parking garage with up to 54 as-of-right spaces.